 By helping people and answering questions you see on sites like Facebook and Twitter, you position yourself as an authority in Bartending.
 Those who want the knowledge you have will follow you to learn more.

 You can offer coaching, ebooks and courses to them to make extra money.
 If you set up a simple blog, you can answer questions there and earn money from Adsense or other advertisers.
 In addition to money you earn from ads on your site, you could publish reviews of products related to bartending and earn money through affiliate sales.

 How Realistic is all of this?

 On Quora alone, there are almost four-thousand people following the “bartending” topic.

 Quora, if you don’t know, is a question and answer site.
 It’s a place for people to post questions on any topic and get answer from people with knowledge on that topic.

 If four-thousand Quora users are searching for answers on bartending, how many do you think are searching Google, YouTube, forums and communities?
 If you start a website of your own you could siphon visitors from all those places and earn residual, passive income.

 Answering questions like the one in the image is a surefire way to start building your online brand.

-If you are ready to learn about making more money online with your bartending skills, join Wealthy Affiliate’s free starter membership now.
-Their training will teach you a few very important things to get your online business rolling.
+If you are ready to learn about making more money online with your bartending skills, I have a lot of resources on my site, including: